-Relatedly, Dr. Kevany has also published numerous research papers, based on field experience with the United Nations Development Programme and other organizations, on the interaction between epidemic response efforts and counter-terrorism initiatives, access to ‘off-limits’ regions and countries, counter-extremism, nation-building, peace keeping, spheres of global influence, and national and international security and stability.
+Relatedly, Dr. Kevany has also published numerous research papers, based on field experience with the United Nations Development Programme and other organizations, on the interaction between HIV/AIDS, tuberculosis, malaria, Ebola and Covid-19 epidemic response efforts and counter-terrorism initiatives, access to ‘off-limits’ regions and countries, counter-extremism, nation-building, peace keeping, spheres of global influence, and national and international security and stability.

-Building on his experience in Ebola, HIV/AIDS, tuberculosis, malaria, and other infectious disease response programs, Dr. Kevany has worked extensively on the 2020-21 global pandemic via informal support to European governments and politicians; the publication of numerous academic articles in Europe and the USA; and a number of media commentaries.
+Building on his experience in infectious disease response programs, Dr. Kevany worked extensively on the 2020-21 global pandemic via informal support to European governments and politicians; the publication of numerous academic articles in Europe and the USA; and a number of media commentaries.
 His most recent efforts in this regard have related to advising on the involvement of the military in international vaccination programs; responding to anti-vaccination activism; and the impact of the 2020 pandemic on international relations.

-Previously, Dr. Kevany has been an assistant adjunct professor at Trinity College Dublin; a visiting lecturer at the University of Westminster; a research analyst at the University of California; and a consultant for a number of national and supranational organizations.
-He has worked informally with the Office of Global Health Diplomacy at the US State Department, amongst other national bodies.
+Previously, Dr. Kevany has held positions as an assistant adjunct professor at Trinity College Dublin; a visiting lecturer at the University of Westminster; a research analyst at the University of California; and a consultant for a number of national and supranational organizations.
+He has worked informally with the Office of Global Health Diplomacy at the US State Department, amongst other international bodies.

-Dr. Kevany has published numerous peer-reviewed publications in a range of academic journals, including the Lancet, Joint Forces Quarterly, and the American Journal of Public Health.
+Dr. Kevany has published numerous peer-reviewed publications in a range of academic journals, including The Lancet, Joint Forces Quarterly, and the American Journal of Public Health.
 His recent book, Barefoot Global Health Diplomacy: Field Experiences in International Relations, Security, and Epidemics, was published by Elsevier in December 2020.
-He holds a B.A. degree in Economics and Politics from Trinity College Dublin; a Master of Public Health degree from the University of Cape Town; and a doctorate in International Relations from the University of Westminster.
+He holds a B.A. degree in Economics and Politics from Trinity College Dublin (Ireland); a Master of Public Health degree from the University of Cape Town (South Africa); and a doctorate in International Relations from the University of Westminster (United Kindgom).